microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/ConceptualDocumentation.md

 |Project| Represents most projects in Visual Studio, but solution folders are represented differently in the new API.
 |SolutionFolder| Represents a solution folder, which is a virtual folder to group projects and files inside a Visual Studio solution.
 |File| Represents a file contained by a project or a solution folder.
-|ExternalFile| Represents external files referenced by a project, which is only supported by VC projects.
+|ExternalFile| Represents external files referenced by a project, which is not yet supported by VC projects.
 |Property| Represents dynamic set (weak name/type) of properties of a project, a configuration, or a file.
 |ProjectReference| Represents project to project references, including shared project references.
 |PackageReference| Represents a package reference in a project configuration, typically a NuGet package reference.